Egress Gateways

 secure than the rest of the mesh.

 Istio cannot securely enforce that all egress traffic actually flows through the egress gateways.
 Istio only enables such flow through its sidecar proxies.
 If attackers bypass the sidecar proxy, they could directly access external services without traversing the egress gateway.
 Thus, the attackers escape Istio’s control and monitoring.
 The cluster administrator or the cloud provider must ensure that no traffic leaves the mesh bypassing the egress gateway.
 Mechanisms external to Istio must enforce this requirement.
 For example, the cluster administrator can configure a firewall to deny all traffic not coming from the egress gateway.
-The Kubernetes network policies can also forbid all the egress traffic not originating from the egress gateway (see the next section for an example).
+The Kubernetes network policies9 can also forbid all the egress traffic not originating from the egress gateway (see the next section for an example).
 Additionally, the cluster administrator or the cloud provider can configure the network to ensure application nodes can only access the Internet via a gateway.
 To do this, the cluster administrator or the cloud provider can prevent the allocation of public IPs to pods other than gateways and can configure NAT devices to drop packets not originating at the egress gateways.

 Apply Kubernetes network policies